 Any person who is paying rent to a land owner (owner of land or building or both) under the joint development agreement needs to deduct TDS under section 194IC of the income tax act.
-The main aim of introducing section 194IC in the budget 2017 was to bring under scope “Joint development agreements”.
+The main aim of introducing section 194IC in the budget 2017 was to bring “Joint development agreements” under the scope.

 Meaning of Joint development agreement

-A joint development agreement is the registered agreement between an asset owner and a real estate developer for the construction of new projects.
-In a joint development agreement, construction and legal work is carried out by the builder and land is provided by the land owner.
-In such an agreement, asset owner allows the other person to construct a real estate project on such asset in exchange for cash payments or/and share in that project.
+A Joint development agreement is the registered agreement between an asset owner and a real estate developer for the construction of new projects.
+The builder carries construction and legal work in a joint development agreement, and the landowner provides land.
+In such an agreement, the asset owner allows the other person to construct a real estate project on such asset in exchange for cash payments or/and share in that project.

 Rate of tax deduction u/s 194IC

 As per section 194IC of the income tax act, if the rent payment exceeds Rs.50000 and the PAN number of the landlord is provided, TDS of 10% (7.5% w.e.f 14.05.20 to 31.03.2021).
 In case the PAN number of the landlord is not available, a TDS of 20% will be applicable.

 As per provisions under section 194IC of the income tax act, the tax must be deducted at the time of crediting/paying the rent income to the payee via cash, cheque or draft or any other payment mode.
 TDS rates for deduction are as follows –